PROCEDURE of SEARCHING NAMES

 In april 2015 we discovered some Jewish inhabitants from Den Helder have been dwelling in Alkmaar but were not officially registrated.
 They were evacuated out of Den Helder because of the building of the so called Atlantic Wall along the Dutch coast.
 They also had to leave Alkmaar in March 1942 to go to camp Westerbork.
 In the story of fam.
 Bing (see page 1e STEENLEGGING) can be read about this.

 The Names: we used various sources in gathering the origin of the names of the jewish victims.

 Although it sounds strange we also made use of the registration which the German occupier compiled.
-Hereafter Dutch municipality and regional archives were very handy.
+Hereafter Dutch municipality are very handy.
 Last but really not least the book 'Kaddish for Jewish Alkmaar' (Kaddisj voor Joods Alkmaar) - written by the late Reverend J.D.
 Kila - was extraordinary helpful.

 A double check was made with: Transit camp Westerbork, the Digital Monument Jewish Community in The Netherlands and The Jewish Council Amsterdam (which functioned during the war).

-In Israel we have a valuable contact in Max van Dam.
+In Israel we had a very valuable contact in Max van Dam.